tfeldmann/Arduino-MotorDriver/README.md

 There are many different ways to drive a DC motor.

-This library gives you an unified way to control the following interfaces:
+This library gives you an unified interface to control the following setups:

 | Classname                  | Pins                        | Comment                                            |
 | -------------------------- | --------------------------- | -------------------------------------------------- |